-Each year the Colorado Teacher of the Year Program honors an exceptionally dedicated, knowledgeable, and skilled K-12 classroom teacher to represent the entire profession in Colorado.
-The Colorado Teacher of the Year will automatically become Colorado’s nominee for the National Teacher of the Year competition.
-The National Teacher of the Year Program is a project of the Council of Chief State School Officers in partnership with Voya Financial and People to People Ambassador Programs.
+Each year the Colorado Teacher of the Year Program honors an exceptionally dedicated, knowledgeable, and skilled K-12 classroom teacher to represent the entire profession in the state.
+The selected teacher will automatically become Colorado’s nominee for the National Teacher of the Year competition.
+The national program is a project of the Council of Chief State School Officers.
+Visit the National Teacher of the Year program webpage for more information.

 Denver teacher named 2019 Colorado Teacher of the Year

-Sean Wybrant, 2017 Colorado Teacher of the Year
+Christina Randle, 2018 Colorado Teacher of the Year

-Sean Wybrant can be reached at:
+Christina Randle can be reached at:

 Teacher of the Year Archives